YDLEE613/COCOA/README.md

-All the Java files are the solution codes to problems with respective number (file name), and all the problems can be found from https://acmicpc.net.
+All the Java files are the solution codes to problems with respective number (file name).
+All the problems can be found from adding the number without the underscore symbol to https://acmicpc.net/problem/XXXX.